merlinshabaj/merlinshabaj.github.io/content/about.md

 path = "about"
 +++

 Informal posts about books I've read.
+Each post is work in progress.